koendv/cst816t/README.md

 This is an Arduino library for the cst816t capacitive touch ic.
 The cst816t capacitive touch ic is able to decode clicks, double clicks, swipes and long press in hardware.

-The library contains three example Arduino sketches: touchme, smartwatch, and lvgl.
+The library comes with three example Arduino sketches: touchme, smartwatch, and lvgl.

 ## touchme